MishievousCloud/MischievousCloud.github.io/index.md

 ## What is it?

-This is a demonstration of an embedded c thermostat prototype concept that I have been working on to demonstrate my skill in working with embedded c and designing software.
+This is a demonstration of a thermostat prototype concept that I have been working on to demonstrate my skill in working with Embedded C and designing software.
 The thermostat utilizes a TI SimpleLink Wi-Fi CC3220S wireless microcontroller LaunchPad development kit to recreate a functional in-home thermostat.
 The software that I developed works with this device to allow it to read the current temperature of the room and will then turn on an LED to indicate that the heat is on when the room temperature falls below the set temperature as if to imitate the homes heating turning on.
 It then uploads the temperature data and elapsed time since the device was started every 1 second to imitate a read out of the temperature on a physical thermostat.
 This artifact was first created in April of 2022 during my CS-350 Emerging Systems Architectures and Technologies course, and later improved during my CS-499 Capstone course in September of 2022.

 ## Why did I choose to represent this item?